alberti42/sublime-virtualenv-selector/README.md

-# Virtualenv Manager for Sublime Text
+# Virtualenv Selector for Sublime Text

-This is a plugin for Sublime Text that provides a simple and efficient way to manage Python virtual environments directly from the editor.
+This is a plugin for Sublime Text that provides a simple and efficient way to select Python virtual environments directly from the editor.
 The plugin allows you to:

 - **List available virtual environments**: Automatically detects virtual environments in specified directories.
 - **Activate a virtual environment**: Updates the environment variables and adds the selected virtual environment to the `PATH`.